pedro-gaspar/elixir-grail-diary/content/posts/2021-06-28-enable-history-in-iex.md

 ---
 title: Enable history in iex
 date: 2021-06-28
-description: 'This is handy.'
+description: "It\'s pretty handy to get shell history in iex."
 images:
 - images/featured/enable-history-in-iex.png
 tags:
+  - iex
   - Elixir
 ---

 After spending some time in `iex`, you want to run a past command, especially from previous sessions.

-Being used to `irb` or `ipython`, you hit the up arrow, and nothing happens...
+Being used to `irb` or `ipython`, you are used to hitting the up arrow.
+But, and nothing happens...

 ![](https://media.giphy.com/media/oziNormWuA6JrnbzY8/giphy.gif)